Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 What bid strategy works best for before-and-after ad campaigns?

 On Meta, use cost cap or bid cap tied to your target trial-start CPA.
-Based on RocketShip HQ client data, cost cap outperforms lowest-cost bidding by 15-20% on ROAS for AI photo apps because it prevents the algorithm from chasing cheap, low-intent installs.
+In our experience, cost cap outperforms lowest-cost bidding on ROAS for AI photo apps because it prevents the algorithm from chasing cheap, low-intent installs.

 On TikTok, start with lowest cost to let the algorithm learn, then switch to cost cap after accumulating 50+ conversion events per ad group.
 Set your target CPA at 1.2-1.5x your breakeven CPA to give the algorithm enough room to optimize while maintaining profitability.